 You can not set up a domain redirect via your billing account.
 However, you can set up a redirect via your hosting package.
 If we are hosting your website then you can manage redirects via cPanel.

 The list with domains in your billing account shows whether or not a domain has an SSL certificate.
-It shows a green padlock it the domain has an SSL certificate and a red padlock if now SSL certificate was detected.
-A red padlock doesn’t indicate that there is an issue with your domain registration – it purely means that your website can’t be accessed via HTTPS.
+It shows a green padlock it the domain has an SSL certificate and a red padlock if no SSL certificate was detected.
+A red padlock doesn’t indicate there is an issue with your domain registration – it purely means that your website can’t be accessed via HTTPS.

 If you don’t use your domain for a website then you can obviously ignore the padlock.
 However, if you do have a website then you may want get an SSL certificate.
-If you are hosting your website with us, we got a full range of SSL certificates, including free Let’s Encrypt certificates.
+If you are hosting your website with us, we offer a full range of SSL certificates, including free Let’s Encrypt certificates.
 Please contact us if you are interested in getting an SSL certificate for your domain.